arangodb/docs/3.9/graphs-smart-graphs-getting-started.md

 ## Create a SmartGraph

-In contrast to General Graphs we have to add more options when creating the graph.
+In contrast to General Graphs we have to add more options when creating the SmartGraph.
 The two options `smartGraphAttribute` and `numberOfShards` are required and cannot be modified later.

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}